anarchy-ai/.github/profile/README.md

 Stay tuned for exciting milestones and important updates in the development of REBEL:

-- **2022-05**: Started Extensional, Inc to build AGI from code search
+- **2022-05**: Started as Extensional, Inc with the goal of building AGI from code search
 - **2022-10**: Accepted into YC
 - **2022-12**: Changed name to Anarchy, realizing the need for developer-first AGI development.
 - **2023-02**: Launched managed hosting at [chat.dev](https://chat.dev/)